Terminal Agents Suffice for Enterprise Automation: StarShell

 \subsection{StarShell: A Terminal-Based Enterprise Agent}

-We implement this terminal agent as StarShell, a minimal coding-agent environment for enterprise automation tasks.
-The agent operates through two primary interfaces: a terminal for executing commands and a filesystem for storing artifacts.
+We implement this terminal agent as StarShell, a minimal coding-agent environment for enterprise automation tasks, operating through two primary interfaces: a terminal for executing commands and a filesystem for storing artifacts.
 For each task, the agent receives the task description and execution context, then iteratively generates commands or code snippets to run.
 Typical actions include querying platform APIs, filtering results, updating records, or generating scripts to automate repetitive operations.
 API responses and execution outputs are returned to the model as observations, enabling iterative reasoning and correction.

-The filesystem provides persistent task state.
-The agent can read documentation, cache intermediate results, and persist reusable "skills" such as scripts or notes capturing previously discovered solutions.
+The filesystem provides persistent task state: the agent can read documentation, cache intermediate results, and persist reusable ``skills'' such as scripts or notes capturing previously discovered solutions.

 Unlike tool-based agents, StarShell does not rely on predefined action schemas.
 Instead, it discovers platform capabilities dynamically by reading documentation or inspecting API responses.
 This design allows the agent to compose operations that may not be represented in curated tool registries.